boblaublaw/zpools.io-client/bash/README.md

 ## Troubleshooting
 - If you see “Authentication failed”, ensure your username and password are correct.
-- If API_DOMAIN or SSH_HOST are missing, set them in your rcfile.
+- If ZPOOL_API_URL or SSH_HOST are missing, set them in your rcfile.
 - If you run non-interactively, Personal Access Tokens (PAT) are recommended.
 (Docs TBD)
 - For SSH issues, verify that your private key file exists and has proper permissions.
 - Running `bash -x ./zpoolcli.sh ...` will show underlying operations.